cabo/sdf-mapping/draft-ietf-asdf-sdf-mapping.md

        value.
-    2. The processor creates the `augmentationLog` quality with an array containing URIs that can be used to access the current mapping file as its sole item.
+    2. The processor creates the `augmentationLog` quality with an array containing URIs that can be used to access the current Supplement as its sole item.
 2. Otherwise, if `augmentationLog` does not contain an array, stop and throw an error.
-3. Otherwise, the processor adds a URI that can be used to access the current mapping file to the array of the `augmentationLog` quality.
+3. Otherwise, the processor adds a URI that can be used to access the current Supplement to the array of the `augmentationLog` quality.

 <!-- [^logging] -->